Cknight70/twitter-image-bot/README.md

 # Hopes for the future
 Video files will crash the bot currently.
 I hope I can use the bot to post video files in the future.

-A way to caption images based on data contained in the image file name.
-As in Tweet text with the image posted.